stefanopiga/Agent-RAG/docs/unified-project-structure.md

 scripts/
 ├── verification/                # Verification and health check scripts │   ├── verify_api_endpoints.py
+│   ├── verify_api.py
 │   ├── verify_mcp_setup.py
 │   └── verify_client_integration.py
 ├── debug/                       # Debug utilities
 │   └── debug_mcp_tools.py
-└── [NO ROOT-LEVEL SCRIPTS]      # ❌ Tutti gli script devono essere in subdirectory
+├── optimize_database.py         # ⚠️ Should be moved to appropriate subdirectory
+├── test_cost_tracking.py        # ⚠️ Should be moved to tests/ or scripts/testing/
+├── test_e2e_langfuse_timing.py  # ⚠️ Should be moved to tests/e2e/ or scripts/testing/
+└── test_mcp_performance.py     # ⚠️ Should be moved to tests/performance/ or scripts/testing/
 ```

 **Rules:**

 - ✅ Scripts organized in subdirectories by purpose
 - ✅ No temporary or debug scripts in root
-- ✅ Performance test scripts can be in `scripts/` or `tests/performance/`
+- ✅ Performance test scripts can be in `scripts/testing/` or `tests/performance/`
+- ⚠️ **Current State**: Some scripts exist in `scripts/` root (should be moved to subdirectories - see Epic 6)

 **Epic Mapping:** Epic 4 (Production Infrastructure), Epic 6 (Project Structure)